-Specifically, exposure to information which supports a person’s beliefs simply affirms that person’s sense of correctness, and therefore has only a relatively minor positive impact in terms of reducing their cognitive dissonance.
-Conversely, exposure to information which challenges a person’s beliefs leads to a powerful emotional reaction, and therefore has a relatively large negative influence in terms of increasing cognitive dissonance.
+Furthermore, there’s an important difference in how people respond, from a cognitive perspective, to confirmatory information compared to challenging information.
+Specifically, exposure to information that supports a person’s beliefs simply affirms that person’s sense of correctness, and therefore generally has only a relatively minor positive impact in terms of reducing their cognitive dissonance.
+Conversely, exposure to information that challenges a person’s beliefs generally leads to a more powerful emotional reaction, and therefore tends to have a relatively large negative influence in terms of increasing cognitive dissonance.

 Moreover, people react differently to these two types of information, since in order to mitigate the negative emotions and resolve the cognitive dissonance that occurs as a result of encountering contradictory information, individuals look for ways to discount this information, something that they do not have to do when encountering confirmatory information.

 Overall, while reinforcement seeking and challenge avoidance are two similar phenomena that stand at the core of the confirmation bias, they are distinct from one another, since they affect people in different ways, and since they can occur separately from one another.

 How to reduce and avoid the confirmation bias

 So far, we saw what the confirmation bias is, how it affects people, and why people experience it.
 Because of its prevalence and potentially dangerous influence, it’s also important to know how to avoid this bias, or at least reduce it.